sandyhatessand/catwoman/docs/paper.md

 ``catwoman`` was designed to be used by astronomical researchers.
 For a realistic light curve with 100 in-transit data points, ``catwoman`` takes around 340 seconds to produce 1 million quadratic-limb-darkened light curves on a single 1.3 GHz Intel Core i5 processor.
 It is used in Espinoza & Jones (in prep.).

 # Acknowledgements
+We would like to thank the Max Plank Institute of Astronomy, Heidelberg, for providing the funding for this project and hosting Kathryn Jones as a summer student at the Institute.

 # References